Italo-99/manipulators/README.md

 ### Known Issues

 Although you have installed all the required pkgs, it may happen that you cannot compile the ws at this first time.
-Just source the ws and try the compile again.
+Just source the ws and try the compilation again.

-There is a mismatch between moveit base_link reference frame and standard frame of commercial UR robots.
+There is a mismatch between "MoveIt!" base_link reference frame and standard frame of commercial UR robots.
 To prevent this, go into the file "universal_robot/ur_description/urdf/inc/ur_macro.xacro" and insert the following command:

     <origin xyz="0 0 0" rpy="0 0 0"/>
     <!-- <origin xyz="0 0 0" rpy="0 0 ${pi}"/> -->